 Clear glass containers are also great for holding things like cotton swabs and cotton balls, as well as nail polish bottles!
 Besides making a pretty display, having items shown in an easy-to-view vessel also gives an incentive to keeping things well sorted and organized.

 After you have a cleaned up and cleared out space, it’s fairly easy to keep it up.
 Having an organized space makes me feel great and I know that spending just a little time making your space work for you goes a long way.
-So what about you, do you have any tips for keeping your vanity sorted and looking great?
+So what about you, do you have any vanity organization ideas for keeping your vanity sorted and looking great?
 Go ahead and share.
 Oh, and happy sorting!